egxn/boar/README.md

 ## Idea

-This is a Rust 🦀 server and a React ⚛️ app as GUI over your local wifi network
+🦀 Rust app as backend and a ⚛️ react app as UI, working over your local wifi network

 ---